There are 711 names matching your criteria. This is page 2.

 Means "dweller by a river, lake" from the Latin ripa

-From a nickname inticating a strong person from the Italian word robusto
+From a nickname indicating a strong person, from the Italian word robusto

 Locative surname from the name of several places called Rocca